• Home

 When they feel underappreciated and underpaid, truck drivers currently in the industry, are leaving their jobs to look for something that offers better pay, benefits and working conditions.

-• Low wages – There was a time when truck drivers made good money for their hard work.
-That is no longer true.
+• Low wages.
+There was a time when truck drivers made decent money for their hard work.
+This is not true of many truck driving jobs.

 Interesting to note this started with Deregulation.